qcrit/DSH-2018-LatinProseVerse/README.md

 ## Step 2: Run the random forest classifier with the full feature set

 The classification code is written in Python 2.7.10.
 It has the following dependencies: scipy, numpy, scikit-learn (must be v.
 0.19 or earlier), pandas, and openpyxl.
+Detailed information about dependencies (including full version numbers) is provided in 'requirements.txt'.

 It is recommended that you create a virtual environment for this project before installing the required packages and running this code.
 If you have not done so previously, you will need to install virtualenv (e.g., by running `pip install virtualenv`).
-To create a virtual environment called 'venv_Latin_prose_verse', type `virtualenv Latin_prose_verse`.
+To create a virtual environment called 'venv_Latin_prose_verse', type `virtualenv venv_Latin_prose_verse`.
 To activate the virtual environment, type `source venv_Latin_prose_verse/bin/activate` when in the main ('code') directory.

-Before running the replication experiments, install the five required packages (e.g., `pip install scikit-learn==0.19.1` for scikit-learn).
+Before running the replication experiments, install the five required packages by running `pip install -r requirements.txt`.

 To reproduce RF results: